DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-02-22-handling-too-many-sign-in-attempts.md

       src: page.png
 ---

-Users sign in by using their email addressing and entering their confirmation code.
+Users sign in by using their email address and entering their confirmation code.

 If they enter the code incorrectly 5 times, we stop them from being able to sign in for 15 minutes.
+This is to stop someone else accessing a user’s account.

-This is to stop ‘brute force attacks’.
 So we designed a page to show users when this happens.